 6. Hiking pants or trekking tights?

 Carry your kit in comfort with a great hiking backpack.
-If you’re out for a short walk, look for a lightweight daysack with up to 35 litre capacity.
+If you’re out for a short walk, look for a lightweight daypack with up to 35 litre capacity.
 If you've got trail running ambitions, you'll want a hydration pack.
-For longer treks and multi-day journeys, pick a bigger backpacking pack of 35–70 litres in size.
+For longer treks, thru-hiking and multi-day journeys, pick a bigger backpacking pack of 35–70 litres in size.
 Osprey do a great selection of bags ranging from tiny 9l backs to massive 105 expedition packs (see what size backpack do I need?).
 Don’t forget to check your pack has a rain cover and plenty of pockets.

-If you’re venturing into the hills in the shoulder months of spring and autumn and, of course, during winter, it’s a very good idea to have a pair of the best hiking gloves and a beanie hat somewhere you can access them quickly and easily.
-(Often, by the time you’ve conceded you need them, you’re often already cold and a bit fumbly, so choose a pocket in your pack where you know you can locate them.)
+If you’re venturing into the hills in the shoulder months of spring and autumn and, of course, during winter, it’s a very good idea to have a pair of the best hiking gloves and a hiking hat somewhere you can access them quickly and easily.
+Often, by the time you’ve conceded you need them, you’re often already cold and a bit fumbly, so choose a pocket in your pack where you know you can locate them.
 A buff can also be a useful thing to have, for keeping your face warm or protecting it from wind, sun and sand.
 In warmer weather, carry a cap or sun hat.

 9. Sun cream